python/mypy/README.md

 * Xcode command line tools

-* Python 3.6 from python.org (other versions likely *won't* work right now).
+* Python 3.6 from python.org (other versions likely *won't* work right now)

 Linux Requirements
 ------------------

-*Linux is currently not fully supported as a developmet platform.*
+*Linux is currently not fully supported as a development platform.*

 * A recent enough C/C++ build environment